Skip to main content

 • Assessment Track:

-• The Assessment Track practicum placement is open to doctoral students in clinical and/or counseling psychology programs.
-Practicum students selecting this track will gain experience conducting 1-2 brief targeted evaluations each week of individuals who present with indicators of ADHD.
-Students may also have the opportunity to be involved in providing more comprehensive neurocognitive evaluations of individuals who are suspected of having a neurodevelopmental disorder and/or serious mental illness that is impacting academic performance.
-Training emphasizes the role of formal psychological assessment in the context of a multidisciplinary team which includes psychologists, psychiatrists, psychiatric nurse practitioners, social workers, and licensed professional counselors.
+• Training emphasizes the role of formal psychological assessment in the context of a multidisciplinary team which includes psychologists, psychiatrists, psychiatric nurse practitioners, social workers, and licensed professional counselors.
 Under direct supervision by a licensed psychologist, practicum students will conduct clinical interviews; administer, score, and interpret tests of cognitive functioning and psychological symptoms; prepare psychological evaluation reports; and provide feedback to clients, other members of the treatment team, and, when applicable to families and campus partners.
 Inter-professional collaborations often include campus accessibility services.

 • Assessment practicum students are expected to attend in the mandatory weekly practicum seminar, which takes place every Monday from 8:30am to 10am.

-• Students on the Assessment Track receive at least 1-2 hours of individual supervision with a licensed psychologist for each assessment case seen.
-There is an expectation that the student will review with the supervisor video-recordings of clinical interviews and feedback appointments.
+• Students will receive at least 2 hours of individual supervision each week, one hour with a licensed psychologist for each assessment case seen and one hour with a Doctoral Intern or other staff member who will be supervising the small caseload of therapy clients.
+There is an expectation that the student will review video-recordings of clinical interviews, feedback appointments, and all therapy sessions with their supervisors.

 • Number of Positions Available: